tensorflow/fairness-indicators/README.md

 ![Fairness_Indicators](https://raw.githubusercontent.com/tensorflow/fairness-indicators/master/fairness_indicators/images/fairnessIndicators.png)

-Fairness Indicators is designed to support teams in evaluating and improving models for fairness concerns in partnership with the broader Tensorflow toolkit.
+Fairness Indicators is designed to support teams in evaluating, improving, and comparing models for fairness concerns in partnership with the broader Tensorflow toolkit.

 The tool is currently actively used internally by many of our products, and is now available in BETA for you to try for your own use cases.
 We would love to partner with you to understand where Fairness Indicators is most useful, and where added functionality would be valuable.
 Please reach out at tfx@tensorflow.org.
 You can provide any feedback on your experience, and feature requests, here.